Boxing

 Gakuran styles FAQ

-These answers keep the fighting styles hub honest about official data gaps, source splits, and reroll safety.
+These answers keep Gakuran fighting styles guidance honest about official data gaps, source splits, and reroll safety.

 The fighting styles hub explains each style, passive, keep rule, and counterplay.
 The tier list ranks current source signals.